The Ultimate Washington Road Trip

 A few miles down the road from the farm is a wonderful park perfect for having a picnic and doing some bird-watching along the scenic Skagit River.

 We know this post is getting long and thanks for sticking with it!
 We hope it’s been helpful!
-Rather than putting together a completely separate post on where we stayed during the drive, we wanted to quickly highlight our picks for lodging along the Cascade Loop.
+Rather than putting together a completely separate post on where we stayed during the drive, we wanted to quickly highlight our picks for Cascade Loop lodging.

 Hotel Pension Anna – Leavenworth